Fashion Degree: Curriculum, Skills, and Career Paths

 What does a fashion degree cover?

-How is fashion education structured?
+How does fashion education develop skills?

 Conclusion